[DISCLOSURE: Cards from our partners are mentioned below.]

 Well, Discover just made it easier for their secured credit cardholders to reach said goal.
 This week, the issuer announced that, effective as of Thursday, it would be conducting reviews of Discover it Secured cardholders after seven months of card use instead a year.
 That means cardholders have to wait a full four months less for the opportunity to transition to a traditional account and have their security deposit refunded.

-The Discover it Secured credit card (see full review here) was already one of the better secured credit cards on the market, given it’s one of the few that offers rewards.
+The Discover it Secured (see full review here) was already one of the better secured credit cards on the market, given it’s one of the few that offers rewards.
 Cardholders, who are required to put down a minimum of $200 to serve as a matching credit line, earn 2% cash back at restaurants and gas stations on up to $1,000 in combined purchases each quarter and 1% cash back everywhere else.
 Plus, the card touts Discover it’s cash back match offer, which essentially means cardholders can receive double the points they earned in their first 12 months at the end of that year.
-The card carries no annual fee and a standard variable purchase APR of 23.24%.
+The card carries no annual fee and a APR.
 The card reports credit behaviors to all three credit bureaus.

 Talking Secured Credit Cards

 It’s important to note that the Discover it isn’t the only solid secured credit card on the market.
 Capital One also offers a no-annual-fee Secured MasterCard that grants qualified cardholders access to a higher credit limit with no additional deposit after the first five monthly payments have been made on time.
 Plus, you can get an initial $200 credit line after making a security deposit of $49, $99, or $200, based on your creditworthiness.
-The Capital One Secured MasterCard (see full review here) carries a variable purchase APR of 24.99%.
+The Capital One Secured Mastercard (see full review here) carries an APR of 26.99% (Variable).
 You can read more about our picks for the best secured credit cards here.